 3.4 Where repairs or maintenance work is necessary due to damage caused by residents or their guests, the residents should be notified of the total costs and charges for the repair as soon as practicably possible.

-3.6 All planting and fences around residences should be maintained to minimise opportunities for concealment of intruders.
-Principal pathways and car parks must be hard paved (or have another suitable surface) and must be illuminated appropriately for the environment.
+3.6 All planting and fences around residences should be well maintained and designed to minimise opportunities for concealment of intruders.
+Principal pathways and car parks should be hard paved (or have another suitable surface) and must be illuminated appropriately for the environment.